dasarpai/old.dasarpai.github.io/_dsblog/2023-08-17-How-to-do-Litrature-Review.md

     - Blank - Not opened the paper
     - "WIP" - Started reading the abstract.
     - "Dropped" in the status column, if paper is dropped.
-    - "AbsSummarised" When the summary is done.
+    - "AbsSummarized" When the summary is done.
 Abstract Summarized
-    - "LRSummarised" When Summary is done.
+    - "LRSummarized" When Summary is done.
 LR is Summarized.
     - "Done" when every important notes from all the different section are summarised and noted.
     - "??" if it is confusing but may be interesting
 - Filter those papers from the excel sheet where status="Summarised"